isu-digital/stem-journey-isu/_profiles/drikuma.md

 This realization was further underscored by a personal experience with the aftermath of a powerful earthquake in Japan, which left her without running water for two months.
 The hardship she endured during this time cemented her commitment to being part of the force that safeguards society from such crises, strengthening her resolve to contribute meaningfully through her work.

-“I wanted to be one of the people who are in the behind-the-scenes supporting society.”
+{% include feature/blockquote.html quote="I wanted to be one of the people who are in the behind-the-scenes supporting society." speaker="DR. IKUMA" %}

-DR. IKUMA

 As an Asian woman in the male-dominated STEM field, Dr. Ikuma brings a unique perspective and voice to her work.
 She believes that diversity of thought is a powerful asset, one that is especially crucial in fields like environmental engineering, where connections to society and human health are profound.
 Dr. Ikuma advocates passionately for the amplification of women's voices and the consideration of diverse perspectives, recognizing their vital role in driving innovation and progress.